Bob Bahlmann is the executive director of the education non-profit Explore the Outdoors and has written a series on wilderness survival.

 There is another dangerous plant you should be aware of as you venture into the outdoors.
 Unfortunately, there are unscrupulous people who are taking advantage of the remoteness of the backcountry for illegal activities that rob us of our right to enjoy the outdoors.

-In 2008, four million marijuana plants were seized on federal lands in the United States.
+In 2008, over four million marijuana plants were seized in California alone.
 Most of these pot farms are run by the big drug cartels.
 Since these fields are worth millions of dollars, they are sometimes protected by armed guards who will defend their crops with force.

 Being able to identify a marijuana plant can help target pot farms, but it’s usually the farm itself that gives these operations away.